wistia/wistia-open-docs/_posts/2012-07-03-player-id-tag.md

 The new Wistia API embeds includes an option to track the viewer's email when they watch the video.
 This process is predicated on there being a variable available on the client-side for tracking emails (ie. after they log in, their user info is tracked in a cookie).

-**Note:** you will need to use the "API" version of the embed code to utilize this feature
+{{ "You will need to use the 'API' version of the embed code to utilize this feature" | note }}

 Inside the embed code, you will see a snippet that appears like this: